 - Once the MPN and entrance counseling requirements have been satisfied, the loan funds will be disbursed to your student account.

 - After disbursement, any excess financial aid will refund to you according to the refund schedule for the term.

 For students that have received Perkins loans, as long as the student is enrolled at least a half-time the loan will remain in a deferred status with no action required.
 If a student transfers to another institution and continues attending on at least a half-time basis, the deferred status can continue.
 However, the student must provide Washburn documentation of enrollment for the deferred status to continue.
 Once a student graduates or drops below half-time enrollment, a grace period begins and the student must make repayment arrangements.
 There are several repayment options available:

 - If the student is employed in certain professions such as nursing, law enforcement, special education and several other occupations, it is possible to have the loan cancelled.

 - It is possible to consolidate Perkins loans with other federal loans to lower monthly payments.

 - Monthly payment arrangements may be made with UAS to repay the loan.

-- In the event of temporary financial difficulties due to illness, unemployment or other reasons it is possible to receive a forbearance delaying repayment of the loan.
+- In the event of temporary financial difficulties due to illness, unemployment, or other reasons, you may be eligible for a forbearance to delay repayment of the loan.

 Please contact the Business Office at 785-670-1156 for assistance with any of these repayment options.